redeclipse/base/readme.txt

 * Download for free at https://redeclipse.net/

 ## About
-Red Eclipse is a fun-filled new take on the first-person arena shooter, built as a total conversion of Cube Engine 2, which lends itself towards a balanced gameplay, with a general theme of agility in a variety of environments.
+Red Eclipse is a fun-filled new take on the first-person arena shooter, built using the technology found in [Tesseract](http://tesseract.gg/), which lends itself towards a balanced gameplay, with a general theme of agility in a variety of environments.
 For more information, visit our [Wiki](https://redeclipse.net/wiki) or [Forums](https://redeclipse.net/forum).

-The project is a free and open source game built on the Cube Engine 2 using SDL and OpenGL which allows it to be ported to many platforms; you can [download a package](https://redeclipse.net/download) for Windows, GNU/Linux, BSD, and macOS; or grab a development copy from our [Git repository](https://redeclipse.net/devel) and live on the bleeding edge.
+The project is a free and open source game built using SDL and OpenGL which allows it to be ported to many platforms; you can [download a package](https://redeclipse.net/download) for Windows, GNU/Linux, BSD, and macOS; or grab a development copy from our [Git repository](https://redeclipse.net/devel) and live on the bleeding edge.

 In a true open source by the people for the people nature, we try to work closely with the gaming and open source communities to provide a better overall experience, aiming to create a game environment that is fun and easy to play, while still having elements to master.